Review of Sword of Destiny

 Readers looking to spend time with Geralt will not be disappointed as is sometimes the case in the Witcher novels.
 He is centrally involved in every story, and the nature of his character and the choices he makes are on display.
 On a related note, Little Eye, when coming to the witcher’s defense in a social situation, delivers one of the clearest, most eloquent summations of Geralt that is sure to ring true with fans of Sapkowski’s series (237-9).

 Without having read The Last Wish some of the stories might seem difficult to put in context.
 The power of “A Shard of Ice,” “The Sword of Destiny,” and "Something More" in particular is diminished without prior knowledge about the Wild Hunt and The Child Surprise, respectively.
-While most of the secondary characters are fun—Dandelion almost always being good for a laugh—Yennifer is often depicted as so unpleasant it can be difficult to understand why Geralt cares as much for her as he does.
+While most of the secondary characters are fun—Dandelion is almost always good for a laugh—Yennifer is often depicted as so unpleasant it can be difficult to understand why Geralt cares as much for her as he does.
 Too often she comes across as manipulative or downright cruel.
 Some readers will miss the strange digressions Sapkowski’s Witcher novels often take, perhaps making the world seem a little more flat.

 The Sword of Destiny has Two Blades